-As part of an ongoing series, we’re taking a look at security for small business, the tools that are available, and the best practices that keep your business ahead of the curve.
+As part of our security guides, we’re taking a look at security for small business, the tools that are available, and the best practices that keep your business ahead of the curve.

 Starting a business is complex; ensuring all of the proper forms are filled and filed can be a tricky, time-consuming endeavor.
 Maintaining that business can be even more complex when faced with confusing rules and regulations that apply on an industry-specific basis.
 Many of these regulations hide behind obscure acronyms, making it even more difficult to ensure regulatory compliance within your enterprise.